dbokatov/LTRCCT-TEST/docs/main/overview.md

 <!-- Markdown content with embedded HTML -->
 <div>
-    <h2>Please submit the form below with your Attendee ID.
-All configuration entries in the lab guide will be renamed to include your Attendee ID.</h2>
+    <h2>Please submit the form below with your Attendee ID.</h2>
+    <h3>All configuration entries in the lab guide will be renamed to include your Attendee ID.</h3>
     <form id="attendee-form">
         <label for="attendee">Attendee ID:</label>
         <input type="text" id="attendee" name="attendee" placeholder="Enter 3 digits" required>